allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 ### dyld3 status

-Mind that dyld3 in still under development, it has not been released yet.
+Mind that dyld3 in still under development, it has not been released for 3rd party apps yet.
 I&nbsp;guess it is currently available for system apps not to increase their speed, but mainly to test dyld3 stability.

 [Louis Gerbarg](https://twitter.com/lgerbarg) said that dyld3 had its daemon.
 On macOS High Sierra there is no dyld3 daemon. `closured` is currently invoked